 In 2012, Link guided Matt Evans and Alan Buzbee in the middle of the Wildcats’ 4-2-5 defense.
 Evans concluded his career as UNH’s all-time leader with 460 tackles, including a team-leading 126 stops (No. 2 in CAA) in his final collegiate season.
 Buzbee ranked third on the team with 69 tackles, including a pair of interceptions.

 While at New Hampshire, he also oversaw the kickoff coverage unit.
 In terms of recruiting, Link was responsible for Philadelphia, Lancaster, Western Pennsylvania and North Central Florida.

 Link’s time at New Hampshire followed five seasons (2007-11) as the defensive coordinator/linebackers coach at Campbell University (Buies Creek, N.C.) under head coach Dale Steele.
 Under his tutelage, the Camels ranked fifth in FCS with 18 interceptions, 13th nationally with 28 forced turnovers and No. 31 in the country in red zone defense during the 2011 campaign while playing in the Pioneer League.

-Link, who was responsible for recruiting the Carolinas, Florida and Texas junior colleges, also coordinated Campbell's punt return unit as part of special teams' coaching responsibilities to his responsibilities.
+Link, who was responsible for recruiting the Carolinas, Florida and Texas junior colleges, also coordinated Campbell’s punt return unit as part of special teams’ coaching responsibilities.